celestiaorg/celestia-app/specs/src/specs/resource_pricing.md

 # Resource Pricing

-For all standard cosmos-sdk transactions (staking, IBC, etc), Celestia utilizes the standard cosmos-sdk mechanisms for pricing resources.
+For all standard cosmos-sdk transactions (staking, IBC, etc), Celestia utilizes the default cosmos-sdk mechanisms for pricing resources.
 This involves incrementing a gas counter during transaction execution each time the state is read from/written to, or when specific costly operations occur such as signature verification or inclusion of data.